-Sometimes, when upset or angry, parents approach the parent council - or a representative of the parent council - to voice their concern about an issue they are facing.
+Sometimes parents approach the parent council - or a representative of the parent council - to voice their concern about an issue they are facing.

 The Parent Advisory Council (PAC) can be a useful resource to learn about the school system.
-However, because privacy legislation and protection of individuals takes precedence over all matters, the PAC cannot be used to address two items:
+However, due to privacy legislation and protection of individuals, the PAC cannot be used to address two items:

-Individual student behavior or discipline - a student's behavior or discipline is a confidential matter that must remain between the school staff and the student's family.

-2. Staff behavior or discipline involving individual teachers or other staff - a staff member's behaviour or discipline is a confidential matter that must remain between the staff member and their employer (the school/school division).
+- 1. Individual student behavior or discipline this is a confidential matter that must remain between the school staff and the student's family. - 2.
+Staff behavior or discipline this is a confidential matter that must remain between the staff member and their employer able to assist in determining the appropriate direction needed to address their concern.